The Molecular Universe

 Models In Science

-In understanding the complex world in which we live mankind has always needed models.
+We have always needed models to understand the complex world in which we live.
 Models allow our minds to safely explore reality; and models scale tiny and huge objects to a size that we can comprehend and become familiar with.
 Models are therefore essential in the scientific quest for a rational understanding of the physical universe.
 Visualization is, moreover, an immense aid to the scientific imagination, as it seeks new relationships and connections between concepts and phenomena - the process which is at the heart of scientific discovery.
 Read more...

 Atoms and Bonding